 Dr. Jianmin Zhang received his Ph.D. from the Department of Cellular Biochemistry & Human Genetics, Hadassah Medical School, Hebrew University of Jerusalem on 2004.
 He finished his postdoctoral training at the Cancer Center, Massachusetts General Hospital.
-In 2011, he joined Roswell Park Cancer Institute as Assistant Member and Assistant Professor of Oncology.
+In 2011, he joined Roswell Park Comprehensive Cancer Center as Assistant Member and Assistant Professor of Oncology.

 Currently, he involves in Cellular and Molecular Biology Graduate Program and Genetics, Genomics and Bioinformatics Graduate Program of University at Buffalo.